neo-project/neo-blockchain-toolkit/quickstart.md

 Is this contract payable? [y/N] n
 ```

-NEO-Express needs to know if the contract uses storage, dynamic invoke or if
+Neo-Express needs to know if the contract uses storage, dynamic invoke or if
 the contract is payable in order to deploy the contract.

-> For NEO 3, this information will be in the smart contract manifest file.
+> For Neo 3, this information will be in the smart contract manifest file.

 The imported contract can now be deployed via the `contract deploy` command.
 You must specify a wallet account to pay the deployment GAS price.
 You can get